Fatihkb5161/Fatihkb5161/README.md

 - 📱 I’m currently learning **Android Development**
 - 🎯 I’m currently looking for a **60-day internship** as part of my Computer Engineering education at Karadeniz Technical University.
 - 📫 How to reach me: [LinkedIn](https://www.linkedin.com/in/fatih-küçükbıyık) | [MyMail](mailto:me.kucukbiyikfatih51@gmail.com)
+- ⚡ Fun fact: Kickboxing, chess, and experimenting in the kitchen 🥊♟🍳

 ## 📊 GitHub Stats